itsraval/windowsMaximazeToNewDesktop/README.md

 - If the window is already maximized, the window will be restored to the previous size.
 - The window will be maximized in the same Desktop
 ### The window is NOT the only one in the Desktop
-- The window will be maximized into a new Desktop
+- The window will be maximized into a new Desktop<br />
+This command needs a few seconds to complete this actions.

 ## Maximaze every Window in current Desktop into new Desktops
 <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>M</kbd> <br />